ikang9712/inhoinfo/README.md

 ## Future Implementation (Todo List)

-- set up jest and enzyme for testing
+- set up jest and ~~enzyme~~, instead RTL, for testing
+  - enzyme is dead.
+There is no support for React 18.
+  - clean up the setup and testing for enzyme and need to get used to RTL.

 ## Getting Started